jArumugam/BigFish/README.md

 I intend to use network analysis tools to study the data.

 ### Motivation
-There is an immediate advantage for using network analysis tools.
+There is an immediate advantage in using network analysis tools.
 Previous studies predict pickup amount, trip fare, etc., in real-time.
 However, this information as such would need further processing for making decisions.
 Network analysis offers rich models to answer many actionable questions.